Sandworms of Dune: End nears

-The climax
+Climax

-Having successfully completed his attempts to create a new incarnation of sandworm, Waff begs Edrik to return him to the ruined planet of Rakis so that he can spend what little time to live he has left attempting to reintroduce the worms there as well.
-Unsuccessful, Waff resigns himself to failure and prepares to die; as the last of his sandworm specimens perishes, a dozen sandworms erupt from beneath the surface.
+Having successfully completed his attempts to create a new incarnation of sandworm, Waff begs Edrik to return him to the ruined planet of Rakis so that he can spend his little remaining time to live attempting to reintroduce the worms there.
+Unsuccessful, Waff resigns himself to failure and prepares to die; as the last of his sandworm specimens perishes, many sandworms erupt from beneath the surface.
 Waff realizes that the pearl of Leto II's awareness that each sandworm carries had foreseen the Honored Matre attack on Rakis and caused them to have buried themselves deep beneath the planet's surface.
 Knowing the planet has begun healing itself, Waff is consumed by a worm, rejoicing that his prophet has finally returned.
 Meanwhile, Edrik and the ultraspice are intercepted by Khrone, who seizes the spice and kills the Navigator.

-The saboteurs are eventually revealed to be the Rabbi and the ghola of Thufir Hawat, who had apparently been murdered and replaced with Face Dancers back on the planet of the Handlers during the events of Hunters of Dune.
-In the ensuing chaos that follows the discovery of the Face Dancers, the Ithaca is ensnared by the tachyon net.
-Miles Teg sacrifices his life in an unsuccessful attempt to prevent their capture.
+The saboteurs are eventually revealed to be the gholas of the Rabbi and Thufir Hawat, who had been murdered and replaced with Face Dancers back on the planet of the Handlers during the events of Hunters of Dune.
+In the ensuing chaos, the Rabbi ghola (who had also fooled Yueh into killing a Leto I ghola fetus, thinking it was Piter de Vries), before a tiny Alia ghola kills him, ensnares the Ithaca in the tachyon net.
+Miles Teg sacrifices his life in an unsuccessful attempt to prevent the ship's capture.
 The Ithaca is brought to Synchrony.
 They are met by a party led by the ghola of Vladimir Harkonnen.
-Seeing the young ghola of Alia when he arrives, he immediately kills her: the original Alia had murdered his original self 5,000 years before.
+Seeing Alia when he arrives, he immediately kills her: the original Alia had murdered his original self 5,000 years before.
 The Bene Gesserit gholas of Paul, Lady Jessica, Chani, and Yueh are then taken to see Omnius and Erasmus.